 Why visit the Milford Sound Underwater Observatory?

-- New Zealand’s only floating underwater observatory is a unique, interacting learning experience
+- New Zealand’s only floating underwater observatory is a unique learning experience

 - Be guided through the Milford Sound story on colourful information panels covering culture, heritage, history, geology and wildlife